mattybrad/drumkid2/manual.md

 Receives a clock input (a series of short pulses) to allow the module to be synchronised to an external signal.
 More details in the "synchronisation" section.

 ### Clock out
-Outputs an adjustable clock signal.
-More details in the "synchronisation" section.
+Outputs a clock signal (a series of pulses).
+The number of pulses sent per quarter note (PPQN) can be set in the menu, as can the length of the pulses.

 ### Trigger outputs (kick/snare/hat/tom out)
 Each of the four samples has its own trigger output.
 This outputs a short pulse every time a given sample is played by the module.
+The pulse length can be adjusted in the settings menu.
 Note that if you only want to use the trigger output and not generate any audio for a given sample channel, you can disable individual sample audio outputs in the settings menu.

 ### CV inputs (chance/vel/pitch/zoom in)
 The four CV inputs all work in the same way: the CV signal is added to the relevant potentiometer value.
 A positive CV signal will increase the value of a given parameter, while a negative signal will reduce it.
 For instance, if you have the velocity knob set at 50% and a sine wave LFO signal (with a range of -5V to 5V) connected to the "vel in" CV input, the velocity parameter will swing from 0% to 100%.
 If the CV signal would cause the parameter to go beyond the 0% to 100% range, it is clamped, except for "pitch in" because it's fun to have some extra range and there's no real reason not to.
 CV signals beyond the range -5V to 5V are clamped.